-A full refund will be issued if the cancellation is made within 7 days of the trip’s registration start date.
-This means if the registration opens April 21st, you will have until April 28th to cancel.
+A full refund will be issued if the cancellation is made within seven days of the trip’s registration start date.
+This means if the registration opens Friday, April 21, you will have until Friday, April 28 to cancel.

-Cancellations made 7+ days after the trip registration opens will not receive a refund for any reason.
+Cancellations made over seven days after the trip registration opens will not receive a refund for any reason.